Franculino/microBlooM/README.md

          [xnv, ynv, znv]]
 ```

-_Edge data_: At least two attributes are required to describe the diameters and lengths of all edges.
+_Edge data_: At least two attributes are required to describe the diameters ("diameter") and lengths ("length") of all edges.

 ```
 two (1 x ne) arrays, where ne is number of edges: